microsoft/dstoolkit-kg-search/README.md

 7. Upload the output files to the Blob storage you created before.

 8. Import the file "scripts/create_acs_index.postman_collection.json" into [PostMan](https://www.postman.com/).
 Submit the following requests one by one:
-    * send "1_create_datasource" request to create the datasource in ACS by setting the following values:
+    * send "1_create_datasource" request to create the data source in ACS by setting the following values:
       * {service_name} in URL to your ACS name;
       * {api_key} in Headers to your ACS access key;
       * {datasource_name} in Body to the data source name you want to use in ACS